When deciding on which server to invest in, space, performance, scalability, budget and initial specifications are all important factors to consider.

 Pros & Cons

-Tower servers come with minimal configuration, so IT can customize and upgrade them based on business needs, making these servers less expensive to buy than a fully loaded server.
+Tower servers come with minimal configuration, so IT can customise and upgrade them based on business needs, making these servers less expensive to buy than a fully loaded server.
 With their low component density, tower servers are less expensive to cool than dense Rack servers.

 However, high-end hardware components when configuring the server will raise the price considerably.
 They require opening the enclosure to troubleshoot and add or upgrade internal components.